kms15/buildah_debian_container_from_scratch/README.md

 could help mitigate these risks, but he generally had not seen this approach taken in the container world.

-I pointed out that there was no need to download binary images to use tools such as podman as long as you were willing to build your own base images.
+I pointed out that, in theory, there was no need to download binary images to use tools such as podman as long as you were willing to build your own base images.
 Realizing I had not done so, however, I decided to try building a Debian image using buildah as an example.
 Although I found many good examples of how to build
 [Fedora images from scratch](https://www.server-world.info/en/note?os=Fedora_31&p=buildah&f=2) with buildah and some examples of how to build [Ubuntu/Debian images for Docker from scratch](https://docs.docker.com/develop/develop-images/baseimages/)